 - Bodies of water.
 Exercise extreme caution around bodies of water.
 Your protective ensemble does not float and may make swimming difficult. - Elevated areas.
 Exercise extreme caution when operating on roofs, balconies, ladders, and other elevated areas.
-Your protective ensemble does not protect you from falls. - Moving machinery.
+Your protective ensemble does not protect you from falls.
+You must be provided with adequate fall protection, which is not addressed in this guide. - Moving machinery.
 Exercise extreme caution when working around moving machinery.
 Even with high visibility materials as part of your protective ensemble, you may not be seen by approaching equipment.
 Your operating conditions may further prevent adequate visibility to equipment operators.
-Also be alert to the potential that part of your ensemble element may be caught in operating machinery. - Sunlight, ultraviolet light, chlorine bleach, and other gases.
-These hazards can weaken the protective qualities of your protective hood.
-Be particularly careful to avoid these hazards when you store your protective hood between uses.
+Also be alert to the potential that part of your ensemble element may be caught in operating machinery.